 Assurance Family BSI-CC-PP- 0084-2014 Level ST Level Impact on refinement

 ALC_DEL 1 1 New refinement related to the Loader

 ALC_DVS 2 2 None

 ALC_CMS 4 5 None, refinement is still valid

-ALC_CMC 4 5 None, refinement is still valid
+ALC_CMC 4 4 None

 ADV_ARC 1 1 None

 ADV_FSP 4 5 Presentation style changes, IC Dedicated Software is included

-ADV_IMP 1 2 None, refinement is still valid
+ADV_IMP 1 1 None

-ATE_COV 2 3 IC Dedicated Software is included
+ATE_COV 2 2 IC Dedicated Software is included

 AGD_OPE 1 1 None

 AGD_PRE 1 1 New refinement related to the Loader

 AVA_VAN 5 5 None

-5.3.1 Refinement regarding delivery procedure (ALC DEL)
+5.3.1 Refinement regarding delivery procedure (ALC\DEL)

-- 234 According to ANSSI-CC-NOTE-06/2.0 EN: - For the delivery of the Initial TOE, Additional Code and Final TOE, all the guidance describing the delivery procedures shall be taken into account. - 236 They must especially describe the protection measures of the proof associated to the Additional Codes and the protection measures of the cryptographic keys used to generate this proof.
+- 233 According to JIL-Post-Deliv-Load: - For the delivery of the Initial TOE, Additional Code and Final TOE, all the guidance describing the delivery procedures shall be taken into account. - 235 They must especially describe the protection measures of the proof associated to the Additional Codes and the protection measures of the cryptographic keys used to generate this proof.
 The measures described in the guidance will have to be audited.